getamna/Sikuli-Runner/README.md

 # Sikuli-Runner

 Visual Test Framework using Sikuli and Node for End to End Testing.
 Outputs are provided as a formatted HTML that shows your existing output images next to your baseline images.
+This is still a works in progress - and image compare needs to added.

 Watch the [demo video](https://github.com/rlingineni/Sikuli-Runner/blob/master/sikuli-runner-demo.mov) for help.